noodldocs/noodldocs.github.io/modules/i18next/i18next.md

 # i18next

-This is used to register bundles and to set and get language.
+This is used to register bundles and to set and get the current language.

-## Inputs
+## INPUTS

-### Language (string)

-### ChangeLanguage (signal)
+**Language**
+This is a string input that is used to specify the current language.
+It should be a language code that matches a langugage in the bundle.

+**ChangeLanguage**
-These two are used in combination to set a new language.
-The Language string should be a language code, and is matched to a language bundle.
+This signal is used in combination with **Language** to set a new current language.
+The **Language** string should be a language code, and is matched to a language bundle.
 For example `en` for English.

-## Outputs
+## OUTPUTS

-### LanguageChanged (signal)

-### CurrentLanguage (string)
+**LanguageChanged**

-**LanguageChanged** is triggered whenever the language is changed, for example when using the **ChangeLanguage** signal.
-If, for example, your Noodl project needs to take action when the language is changed, you can use this signal. **CurrentLanguage** contains the language code of the currently set language.
+This is triggered when the current language is changed, as a result of a signal received on **ChangeLanguage**.
+This is useful if your application needs to take action when the language is changed.

+**CurrentLanguage**
+Contains the language code of the currently set language.